Creating a website before you have established your brand and logo is like embarking on a road trip without selecting a destination.

 2. Inconsistency confuses your audience

 People trust what’s familiar and consistent.
 If your Instagram has a sleek black and white aesthetic, but your website is bursting with rainbow gradients and cartoon graphics.
-Your audience is going to wonder what’s going on and probably leave.
+Your audience will likely wonder what’s going on and leave.

 3. Retrofitting is expensive (and painful)